rido-min/pnp-ppr-sample-spec/README.md

 - Add Telemetry properties to the model and device code, combine telemetry messages with more than one property
 - Add a new command with complex types as input or output parameters
 - Try to update a property when the device is offline

+### 3. Create the Cloud Application

+The cloud application can be any application that connects to the Hub using the service SDKS (or the REST endpoints).
+This can be a Console, Desktop or WebApplication.

+- List Devices.
+Use the Registry api to get a list of devices
+- Detect Model Id.
+Use the DigitalTwins api to get the ModelId
+- Resolve Model.
+Use the repository API to query for the ModelId
+- Ad-Hoc UI.
+Create a custom UI for known models.
+- Dynamic UI.
+Parse the interface contents to render a UI to interact with the device.

+#### Things to try

+- Query the Device Twin
+- Query the Digital Twin
+- Update the ModelId from the device and see the new Id in the DigitalTwin

+## Complete Solution

+There is a complete solution available here, and you can use it as a reference, but we encourage you to figure out how to complete the scenario steps by using our public documentation and samples.